BIATeam/BIADocs/docs/50-Migration/10-CHANGELOG.md

 * The table header controller component design changes. the view and show lists are now positioned on the left.
 The list scrollbar is higher.
 * Lighter application (remove unused dependencies)
 * Solve bug in CRUD index when deselect all.
+* Possibility to switch modes of CRUD (view, calc, offline, popup)

 ## V3.6.2 (2022-06-17)
 ### DotNet